unjs/lmify/README.md

 - `stdout`: Defaults to `process.stdout`
 - `stderr`: Defaults to `process.stderr`
 - `rootDir`: Defaults to `process.cwd()`
-- `packageManager`: Better if specified or `install` will throw a warning if no package manager is detected
+- `packageManager`: Better if specified or `install` will throw an error if no package manager is detected

 ## License